zelosleone/turso/docs/manual.md

 | `--experimental-mvcc` | Enable experimental MVCC feature. **Note:**  the feature is not production ready so do not use it for critical data right now. |
 | `--experimental-views` | Enable experimental views feature. **Note**: the feature is not production ready so do not use it for critical data right now. |

+## Transactions

+A transaction is a sequence of one or more SQL statements that execute as a single, atomic unit of work.
+A transaction ensures **atomicity** and **isolation**, meaning that either all SQL statements are executed or none of them are, and that concurrent transactions don't interfere with other transactions.
+Transactions maintain database integrity in the presence of errors, crashes, and concurrent access.

+Turso supports two types of transactions: **deferred** and **immediate** transactions:

+* **Deferred (default)**: The transaction begins in a suspended state and does not acquire locks immediately.
+It starts a read transaction when the first read SQL statement (e.g., `SELECT`) runs, and upgrades to a write transaction only when the first write SQL statement (e.g., `INSERT`, `UPDATE`, `DELETE`) executes.
+This mode allows concurrency for reads and delays write locks, which can reduce contention.
+* **Immediate**: The transaction starts immediately with a reserved write lock, preventing other write transactions from starting concurrently but allowing reads.
+It attempts to acquire the write lock right away on the `BEGIN` statement, which can fail if another write transaction exists.
+The `EXCLUSIVE` mode is always an alias for `IMMEDIATE` in Turso, just like it is in SQLite in WAL mode.

+### Deferred transaction lifecycle

+When the `BEGIN DEFERRED TRANSACTION` statement executes, the database acquires no snapshot or locks.
+Instead, the transaction is in a suspended state until the first read or write SQL statement executes.
+When the first read statement executes, a read transaction begins.
+The database allows multiple read transactions to exist concurrently.
+When the first write statement executes, a read transaction is either upgraded to a write transaction or a write transaction begins.
+The database allows a single write transaction at a time.
+Concurrent write transactions fail with `SQLITE_BUSY` error.

+If a deferred transaction remains unused (no reads or writes), it is automatically restarted by the database if another write transaction commits before the transaction is used.
+However, if the deferred transaction has already performed reads and another concurrent write transaction commits, it cannot automatically restart due to potential snapshot inconsistency.
+In this case, the deferred transaction must be manually rolled back and restarted by the application.

 ## The SQL language

 ### `ALTER TABLE` — change table definition